fsuri/Pequin-Artifact/RunningExperiments.md

 #### Uploading helper scripts:
+> ⚠️ The following scripts must explicitly be invoked from `Pequin-Artifact/src`, and not from the `scripts` foler directly.
 - If you have not already modify the scripts!
 - For unreplicated Postgres, simply invoke `./scripts/init_postgres.sh`
 - For primary-backup Postgres invoke `./scripts/init_postgres_replicated.sh`